-Marine resources play a huge role in livelihood and food security in Zanzibar with total exports of fish and fishery products valued at USD 158.7 million in 201513.
+Marine resources play a huge role in livelihood and food security in Zanzibar with total exports of fish and fishery products valued at USD 158.7 million in 201516.
 The coastal area and ocean therefore, remain as crucial assets for local men and women living in the Islands.
 Mariculture is a key livelihood activity and has good prospects for increasing resilience to climate change impacts.
 Shellfish farming is among the mariculture activities mainly carried by women in the Urban district, organized into cooperative group for production of half pearls.
-Shellfish are also used for conservation in community-based initiative known as no-take zone14.
-These conservation initiatives have been initiated to minimize depletion of some species such as cockles, octopuses and other species for subsistence and sale15.
-If properly managed and farmed this economic activity can significantly improve the livelihoods of women engaged in this enterprise16.
+Shellfish are also used for conservation in community-based initiative known as no-take zone17.
+These conservation initiatives have been initiated to minimize depletion of some species such as cockles, octopuses and other species for subsistence and sale18.
+If properly managed and farmed this economic activity can significantly improve the livelihoods of women engaged in this enterprise19.

 The project will fully involve Institute of Marine Science and Fisheries Department to select species that are adaptable to their environment, build capacity of women to improve shellfish farming and develop business skills for value chain addition.
+It is expected to benefit at least 100 women who are members of the existing cooperative group.